 What is joint mobilization?

-It is a "Skilled passive movement of the joint surfaces performed by a physiotherapist to decrease pain or increase joint mobility and movement in specific direction'.
+It is a “Skilled passive movement of the joint surfaces performed by a physiotherapist to decrease pain or increase joint mobility and movement in a specific direction’.

 Unlike stretching, joint mobilization is specific to the capsule of the joint itself and specific to a direction.
-This needs understanding of how each joint moves and what glides happen in each movement.
+This needs an understanding of how each joint moves and what glides happen in each movement.
 Many people by mistake use stretching to gain a restricted movement.
 This has adverse effects as causes changes in the tendons and functional loss in the muscle, with no effect on joint short structures.

-What are the benefits from Joint Mobilization?
+What are the benefits of joint mobilization?

 - Improved joint mobility/reduced stiffness

 Any joint that is lacking normal movement may be mobilized.
 Joint mobilization can be performed on the neck, upper, middle and lower back, and sacroiliac joints, as well as shoulder, wrist, hand, hip, knee, foot and ankle.

 What happens when a joint has limited motion?